MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator.md

 The Kusto Emulator provides a local environment emulating the [Kusto Query Engine](https://docs.microsoft.com/en-us/azure/data-explorer/engine-v3) facilitating local development and automated testing.
 It runs locally and doesn't require provisioning any Azure service or incurring any cost:  it's a free offering.
 It comes with an End-User License Agreement (EULA) that can be found [here](https://aka.ms/adx.emulator.eula).

 > [!NOTE]
-> The Kusto Container isn't meant for production use.
+> The Kusto emulator isn't meant for production use.
 It has many limitations that makes it a very poor technology for production scenario.

 > It is explicitly forbidden by the EULA to perform benchmark tests using the emulator.
 Given the built-in limitations of the emulator, it has a very different performance profile compare to the Azure service.